Skip to main content

 All Insights

-Four Frameworks, One Vendor: The Regulatory Exposure Problem NIS2, DORA, CRA, and the Revised CSA Create
+Five Frameworks, One Vendor: How NIS2, DORA, CRA, the Revised CSA, and the EU AI Act Create Cross-Framework Exposure

 By Dritan Saliovski

-European enterprises are now subject to four converging cybersecurity frameworks: NIS2, DORA, the Cyber Resilience Act, and the proposed revised Cybersecurity Act.
+European enterprises are now subject to five converging EU frameworks: NIS2, DORA, the Cyber Resilience Act, the proposed revised Cybersecurity Act, and the AI Act.
 Each evaluates different dimensions of the same vendor relationship.
 A supplier that satisfies one framework can be disqualified under another.
 Most compliance teams are still running these as separate programs, which means the cross-framework exposure stays invisible until it surfaces as a regulatory finding or a forced technology replacement.

 Key Takeaways